 Pigweed Allergy, also known as Lamb’s Quarters.
 It is a weed that produces heavy pollen and can cause asthma, conjunctivitis symptoms, and hay fever.
 During the summer months, pigweed pollen is most common.

 Pigweed is an annual herb.
-It usually grows throughout the world including, locales such as Europe, United States, Spain, Korea, Brazil, Afghanistan, Germany, Hungary, Mexico, and Africa, etc in recently disturbed soil and agricultural fields.
+It usually grows throughout the world including, locales such as Europe, the United States, Brazil, Korea, Spain, Mozambique, Mexico, Hungary, Germany, Afghanistan, Africa, etc. in recently disturbed soil and agricultural fields.
 It can be found in crops, roadsides, nurseries, and other rural areas.

 - Runny nose